yisol/IDM-VTON/README.md

 ## Acknowledgements

 For the demo, GPUs are supported from [zerogpu](https://huggingface.co/zero-gpu-explorers), and auto masking generation codes are based on [OOTDiffusion](https://github.com/levihsu/OOTDiffusion).
 Parts of the code were based on [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter).

+## License
+The codes and checkpoints in this repository are under the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).